Who's eligible for our program?

 Ability to pay.
 Eligible applicants must have the ability to make timely monthly mortgage payments on their Habitat home, and have good credit.
 Habitat for Humanity sells homes at cost to approved applicants.
 The average mortgage for a single-family home in 2020 is between $125,000 and $175,000.
 This can mean monthly mortgage payments ranging between $350 and $500 per month, plus taxes and insurance.

-) before purchasing their home.
+Partnering with Habitat.
+Future homeowners are required to complete a minimum of 500 hours of volunteer time (sweat equity) before purchasing their home.
 They must also participate in home-ownership training classes, some financial education, and credit counseling.
 We ask that our homebuyers demonstrate effort and good faith in working together with us.

 Habitat performs background and sex offender checks on all members of an applicant family’s household 10 years of age and older.
 It is our policy not to accept any applicants who have been convicted of a sex crime and/or who must legally have their name on the national sex offender registry.